navigation bar

 The Medina is a gem of a river, and trips here have always been among my favorites.
 What the Medina lacks in big drops and technical water is more than offset by the scenic beauty and the solitude one finds on the river.
 Except for the area near Pioneer River Resort (formerly Jellystone Park), or during the annual Medina River Cleanup, I have never seen any other boaters on the river when I was there.
 You just have to catch the Medina after a good local rainfall, when the flow is above 150 cfs for the most enjoyable trip.

-The Medina River has numerous Class I to II rapids and a couple of small waterfall drops.
-Most of these rapids are located between Hudspeth Park (Bandera City Park) and English Crossing.
+The North prong offers some great Class III drops in the first three miles, and a few other minor rapids below that all the way down to Moffett Park on Patterson Avenue in Medina.
+The Medina River has numerous Class I to II rapids and a couple of small waterfall drops below Patterson Avenue in Medina.
+While there are several minor rapids between Moffett Park and Hudspeth Park, the best ones are in the reach between Hudspeth Park (Bandera City Park) and English Crossing.
 Some are tight and somewhat technical, so caution needs to be exercised.
+There is a low-water bridge about 1.75 miles below Hudspeth Park at is usually not runnable, and you can easily portage on river right.
 Boat scouting is usually adequate.
 The river is lined with giant, bald cypress trees that shade the river channel most of the time.
 There are places where the river flows fairly straight for long distances under the canopies of those trees.
 Access is great, and people in the area are very friendly, especially to boaters.

 Beware of the Medina River in flood stage.
 Its tight, technical turns and the potential for strainers can be hazardous at flows over 300 cfs.
 It is imperative that you take care not to trespass on private property except with advance permission from landowners.
 Almost all property abutting the river is privately owned except at county or state road rights-of-way.